samirparhi-dev/samirparhi.com/README.md

 The is the 💼  Website of `https://samirparhi.com`.

-📝 Maintained and Createdby @samirparhi-dev.
+📝 Maintained and Createdby @samirparhi-dev